 - Church of Santa Maria del Pi.

 - Palau Reial Major.

 - Palau Güell

 There is a busy Barcelona train station in Plaça Catalunya, which is also part of the Gothic Quarter.
 Be sure to stop by while you’re in the area.

 Are you planning a visit to the Gothic Quarter?

-Once we’ve learned how important this place is, and all the things that are awaiting us, there’s no doubt that this is a place that most Barcelona tourists will love to visit.
-Are you prepared to meet it as well?
-Join us and we´ll fly you through this historical and magical place.
+Once you’ve realized how important this district is and all of the wonders that await, it’s easy to see why the Gothic Quarter is one of the top places that most Barcelona tourists will love visiting.
+Are you ready to experience it too?
+Join us and we´ll guide you through this historical and magical place.

 Thanks so much for reading!
-I hope you´ve enjoyed it as much as I did writing this article for you.
-In case you´re still not convinced, check our Instagram and you´ll be able to see more about this magic places and others the same kind.
+I hope you’ve enjoyed reading this post as much as I did writing it for you.
+In case you’re still not convinced, check our Instagram and you’ll be find similar magical sites and attractions in Barcelona.